-KIIS offers faculty teaching opportunities on the following summer programs (click on a program for more info):
+KIIS offers faculty teaching opportunities on the following programs (click on a program for more info):

 How to Apply:

 Choose your desired courses based on: a) geographic location, b) academic focus, and c) expected student interest.

 Inform your academic supervisor of your intention to apply and provide him/her with your responses to KIIS "11 Questions" (below).

 Contact your college or university's Study/Education Abroad office to help familiarize yourself with rigors of international education.

-Prepare answers to these 11 Questions (you will upload your answers during the online application process).
+Prepare answers to the Faculty Application Questions (you will submit your answers online during the application process).

 Prepare your CV (to be uploaded during online application).

 Complete your online MyKIIS application (you can return to MyKIIS at anytime by clicking on any "Apply Now" button on the website).

-You may apply to teach on more than one KIIS program (though you must complete a separate online application for each program).
+You may apply to teach on more than one KIIS program (though you must submit separate course proposals for each program).